 End If

 - This portion of the VBA code checks the number of currently selected cells.
-If the number of selected cells is greater than 1, It displays a warning message in a MsgBox to alert the user.
-Then, the code exits the subroutine using the Exit Sub command, preventing the rest of the code from executing.
+If the number of selected cells exceeds 1, It displays a warning message in a MsgBox to alert the user.
+The code exits the subroutine using the Exit Sub command, preventing the rest of the code from executing.

 For i = 1 To PropertyRng.Rows.Count